Vehicle registration plates of Syria

 Syria requires its residents to register their motor vehicles and display vehicle registration plates.
-Since the start of the Syrian civil war in 2011 and the fragmentation of control and governance in the Syrian territory, there has been parallel license plate formats introduced in various regions of Syria by the de facto rulers.
+Since the start of the Syrian civil war in 2011 and the fragmentation of control and governance in the Syrian territory, there have been parallel license plate formats introduced in various regions of Syria by the de facto rulers.

 Current series

 Syrian transitional government

-A new set of vehicle registration plates was shown on the government-owned Syrian Arab News Agency, with a major difference being the removal of Arabic numerals on the plate.
-The new flag of Syria is also seen, with its abbreviated name being shown on the bottom, with its Arabic equivalent being shown above; though, on some plates, they are placed side-to-side instead.
+A new set of vehicle registration plates was shown on the state-run Syrian Arab News Agency, with a major difference being the removal of Eastern Arabic numerals and the use of FE-Schrift.
+The flag of Syria was also seen, with the country's ISO 3166-1 alpha-3 code SYR being shown on the bottom and the Arabic translation of 'Syria' being shown above; though, on some plates, they are placed side-to-side instead.